 The program provides wide latitude under the technical electives.
-Students may choose from management courses, computer information systems courses or any technical course offered through the Division of Industrial Technology.
+Students may choose from management courses, computer information systems courses or any technical course offered through the Applied Science and Engineering Technology Division.

 Students with apprenticeship training who wish to apply that training toward a degree should see the "Requirements for the Associate of Applied Science Degree-AAS" entry in Graduation and Degree Requirements section of this catalog.